Degree: Bachelor of Science in Engineering (BSE)

 The Case Western Reserve undergraduate program leading to the Bachelor of Science in Engineering degree program with a major in Biomedical Engineering was established in 1972 and has been accredited since its inception.

-Some BS graduates are employed in industry and medical centers.
+Some BSE graduates are employed in industry and medical centers.
 Others continue graduate or professional studies in biomedical engineering and other fields.
 Students with strong quantitative skills and an interest in medicine may consider the undergraduate biomedical engineering program as an exciting alternative to conventional premedical programs.
 In addition to the University general education requirements, the undergraduate program has three major components: (1) Engineering Core, (2) BME Core, and (3) An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 - BME Specialty Tracks.
 The Engineering Core provides a fundamental background in mathematics, physics, chemistry, and engineering.
 The BME Core provides fundamentals in biology and integrates engineering with biomedical science to solve medical problems.
 Hands-on experience in BME is developed through undergraduate laboratory and project courses.
 In addition, by choosing a BME Track, the student can study a specific area of interest in depth.
 Appropriate choice of elective courses can lead to a minor in a related engineering discipline without taking extra classes beyond those needed for the BME major.
 This integrated program is designed to ensure that BME graduates are competent engineers with credentials that are well recognized by potential employers.